thradams/cake/manual.md

 ```

-`static` is removed when target is < c99.
+Cake verifies that the argument is an array with at

-Cakes verifies that the argument is an array of with equal or more elements.
+least the specified number of elements.

-Cakes extend this check for arrays without static as well.
+It extends this check to arrays without a static size as well.

 ### C99 Complex and imaginary support
 Not implemented

 ### C99 Universal character names (\u and \U)
-TODO
+Not implemented

 ### C99 Hexadecimal floating constants